bohandsomn/error-handler-ai/readme.md

 You can use this package to speed up error detection and resolution.
 Popular solutions such as `ChatGPT`, `Bing`, `StackOverflow`, `Google`, `GitHub` are used under the hood.

+## Objectives

+How do you usually solve a problem that is lit up in the console?
+More often than not, you copy this error and google / ask in ChatGPT etc. But the error contains file paths or double-quoted text that makes it difficult to find a solution.

+This package will allow you to receive a response as soon as it has been caught by the program.
+You will have a direct link to google search, GitHub search or StackOverflow.

+Also, artificial intelligence such as ChatGPT or Microsoft's Bing can respond immediately when this error has been caught by the program.

 ## Installation

 ```